Personal Injury and Consumer Claims, Lawsuits and Settlement FAQ

 Q: Do we make a claim against the at fault driver or the insurance company?

 A: In the case of a careless driver, the insurance company for that driver is responsible to pay the claim.
 If the case is not settled a lawsuit may be filed against the driver but the insurance company hires a lawyer to defend their insured.
-The jury is not told that an insurance company is involved.
+The jury is not told that an insurance company is involved, but in almost all cases the recovery comes from the insurance company rather than the responsible driver.

 Q: What if the person responsible for the injury does not have insurance?